mattywausb/ElBanquos_ChristmasLight/Documentation/manual_en.md

 MODE Hold 2 sec and release: Switch to Sensor Calibration

 ### Sensor Calibration
 Sensor calibration activates most of the lamps in white and display the deviation between the current light sensor value and the threshold as a red lamp.
-The scale is formed by lamps 10,20,3,11,6,12,4,13,7.
-The middle lamp(6), represents the current sensor value.
-The red indicated postion shows the current threshold, defined by the potentiometer.
-Setting the threshold to the left (10,20,3,11) defines the current sensor value as lowlight.
-Setting it to the right (12,4,13,7) , defines the current sensor value as daylight.
+The scale is formed by lamps E,10,K,11,A,1,G,2,8 (See user panel for lamp identification).
+The middle lamp on the star tip (A), represents the current sensor value.
+The red indicated postion shows the current threshold, defined by the user setting.
+Placing the threshold to the left (E,10,K,11) defines the current sensor value as lowlight.
+Setting it to the right (1,G,2,B) , defines the current sensor value as daylight.
 One lamp stands for one histeresys interval.
 Value changes inside the histeresys interval will not change the current low/day state.
+To adjust the threshold for a spefic light level, wait for the level to come up and place the red dot in the center (A).

 Press MODE -> Switch to Placement Test

 Press STEP -> Switch to Show Mode

-This Calibration mode is only for easy search of the threshold.
-The setting of the threshold is measured independently at every change of a picture.
+This calibration mode is only for easy search of the threshold.
+The setting of the threshold is measured independently at every change of a picture, so adjustments are accepted, event  without using this mode.

+Also be shure to place the sensor in a, it is not affected by the light of the christmas pictures.
+To help you when tracing he path of the light, this mode switches most of the lights to white.
+Placing some shade over the sensor, might be necessary.
+If the light of the pictures can reach the sensor, some pitures might be bright enough to trigger the day mode.

 ### Placement Test
-The placement test shows a rainbow color pattern on the different circles, starting with red on the upper lamp and forwarding clockwise.
+The placement test shows a rainbow color pattern on the different groups of lamps:
-The circles are: Inner Pentagon, outer Pentagon, inbetween circle, additonal Lamps

-Status LED: OFF

 Press MODE-> Switch to Palette Test

-Press STEP-> Switch to next circle
+Press STEP-> Switch to next group

+The groups are:
+* Chain identification: Three lamps in the center should be red,green,blue from left to right (if not you might have swapped cables when plugging)
+* outer Pentagon/Star tips: Red on 12 o'clock, going clockwise to yellow, green, cyan, blue
+* Middle circle: Red on 12 o'clock, going clockwise to yellow, green, cyan, blue (the 2nd lamp of a pair will be brighter)
+* Inner Pentagon: Red on 6 o'clock, going clockwise to yellow, green, cyan, blue
+* Bottom: Red, Middle yellow, "Head left" green, "Head right" blue

+Should this be mixed up you need to check cables or placement of the lamps

 ### Palette Test
 The palette test shows every palette color on a single lamp (Starting with lamp 6), and allows swithching through all palette colors on the inner ring and center lamp.

-Status LED: OFF

 Press MODE-> Switch to Picture Test